19 Best Sights in Santorini (Thira), The Cyclades

 Ancient Akrotiri

-Fodor's choice
+Fodor's Choice

 If Santorini is known as the "Greek Pompeii" and is claimant to the title of the lost Atlantis, it is because of the archaeological site of Ancient Akrotiri, near the tip of the southern horn of the island.
-The site now has a protective roof spanning the entire enclosed area, which is in fact a whole ancient city buried under the volcanic ashes, much of it still waiting to be unearthed, almost intact.
+The site now has a protective roof spanning the entire enclosed area, which is, in fact, a whole ancient city buried under volcanic ashes, much of it still waiting to be unearthed, almost intact.
 Only 1 in 20 of Santorini's visitors come to the site, which is a great shame as it helps to remind of the centuries of history that the island hides beneath traveler's feet.

-In the 1860s, in the course of quarrying volcanic ash for use in building the Suez Canal, workmen discovered the remains of an ancient town.
+In the 1860s, in the course of quarrying volcanic stone for use in building the Suez Canal, workmen discovered the remains of an ancient town.
 The town was frozen in time by ash from an eruption 3,600 years ago, long before Pompeii's disaster.
 In 1967 Spyridon Marinatos of the University of Athens began excavations, which continue to this day.
 It is thought that the 40 buildings that have been uncovered are only one-third of the huge site and that excavating the rest will probably take a century.

 Marinatos's team discovered many well-preserved frescoes depicting aspects of Akrotiri life, some are now displayed in the National Archaeological Museum in Athens but many have been returned to the Museum of Prehistoric Thera in Fira.
 Meanwhile, postcard-size pictures of them are posted outside the houses where they were found.
 The antelopes, monkeys, and wildcats they portray suggest trade with Egypt.

-Akrotiri was settled as early as 3000 BC, possibly as an outpost of Minoan Crete, and reached its peak after 2000 BC, when it developed trade and agriculture and settled the present town.
+Akrotiri was founded as early as 3000 BC, possibly as an outpost of Minoan Crete, and reached its peak after 2000 BC, when it developed trade and agriculture and settled the present town.
 The inhabitants cultivated olive trees and grain, and their advanced architecture with three-story frescoed houses faced with masonry and balconies and public buildings of sophisticated construction is evidence of an elaborate lifestyle.
 Remains of the inhabitants have never been found, possibly because they might have had advance warning of the eruptions and fled in boats; beds have been found outside the houses, suggesting the island was shaken with earthquakes that made it unwise to sleep indoors.

 It is worth noting that the collection is unusually weak in jewelry, but this can probably be explained by the fact that such items are high value and easy to carry and so their owners took them with them, despite the urgency of their departure.